-A 2-week agile sprint visualized as a Gantt — planning, daily standups, design, development, code review, QA, demo, retrospective — for teams who want sprint dates and dependencies in one view.
+A 2-week agile sprint drawn as a Gantt chart: planning, daily standups, design, development, code review, QA, demo and retrospective, for teams who want sprint dates and dependencies in one view.

 Most teams plan sprints in Jira tickets and a backlog, then lose track of when each piece is actually shipping.
 A Gantt view of a single sprint surfaces the real schedule: when design hands off to engineering, when each story is in review, when QA picks it up, when the demo is.
 This 2-week template can be cloned for every sprint or used to plan a longer release as a chain of sprints.